 - Enforce limits and consequences, and discourage hostile or aggressive behaviors

-Helps reinforce structure and discourage inappropriate behaviors.
-Maintains safety of client and others.
+Helps reinforce the structure and discourage inappropriate behaviors.
+Maintains the safety of clients and others.

 - Discuss alternative ideas or ways of thinking

-Helps client develop coping skills for emotions or feelings
+Helps the client develop coping skills for emotions or feelings

 - Monitor and encourage positive social interaction with others in a safe environment